-Students who are dealing with issues related to their academic or personal lives can seek guidance from the Director of Student Care and Outreach.
-The Dean can pray with and work with the student to help them in a time of need.
-The Dean may bring in other administration or faculty if the student gives permission to aid in helping the student.
-The Dean can also recommend counseling services to the students.
+Students who are dealing with issues related to their academic or personal lives can seek guidance from the Student Services Coordinator.
+The Coordinator can pray with and work with the student to help them in a time of need.
+The Coordinator may bring in other administration or faculty if the student gives permission to aid in helping the student.
+Online counseling and coaching services are available to all students at no cost to the student.
+Students will receive information about registering through their NBTS email.
+Information is also available through the Student Services Coordinator.